Profiles Brand Leadership

 kaiser-permanente-3-logo-png-transparent.png

-The relationship with America’s largest and oldest managed healthcare system, Kaiser Permanente, began with a request to help with advertising but ended asking for a fundamental repositioning of the brand across all touch points from Hawaii to Washington D.C.
-Our work began with a “Big Dig” insights study in 2003 that revealed an aching need to move beyond a broken sick care system in America to more preventative total health care.
-Working directly with Kaiser’s Plan and Physician executive leadership teams, we began transforming a blue-collar, slightly post World War Two-era institution into a more progressive and trusted 21st Century healthcare leader.
-A new battle cry, conceived in the form of the “Thrive” marketing campaign, was a bold departure from all healthcare marketing.
-The repositioning drove record enrollment, won numerous awards, helped inform a $40 billion facilities investment over eight years, inspired 165,000 employees and caregivers, left competitors slack-jawed.
+The relationship with America’s largest and oldest managed healthcare system, Kaiser Permanente, began with a request to help with advertising but ended with a complete repositioning of the brand across all touch points.
+Our “Big Dig” insights study in 2003 revealed an aching need to move beyond a broken sick care system in America to more preventative total health care and prevention approach.
+Working directly with Kaiser’s Plan and Physician executive leadership teams in 2003, we transformed a blue-collar, slightly post World War Two-era institution into one of the most progressive and trusted 21st Century healthcare providers.
+The “Thrive” marketing campaign launched in 2004 was a bold departure from all healthcare marketing, drove record enrollment, dramatically improved brand perceptions among members, and the general public, and helped guide the design of a $40 billion in new facilities over eight years.
+Perhaps most important, it inspired 165,000 employees and caregivers yearning for innovation and a more noble brand purpose.

 coca cola.png

-In 2001, one of the most iconic and enduring brands in history asked for help in strengthening its waning relevancy among younger consumers around the world for its flagship carbonated products, and to explore opportunities for beverage portfolio expansion.
-Consumer insights were conducted across 10 countries to rethink Coca-Cola’s existing approach to customer listening, to advertising, package design, and health concerns.
-The Modo Group, led by the former head of brand development for Starbucks, explored opportunities for experiential marketing and a new visual brand language that could be applied anywhere on earth.
-Midway into the project our deliverables shifted in the wake of 9/11 to include deep exploration into global perceptions of brand America, American institutions, and the most American company of them all, Coca-Cola, in a tumultuous, terrorized world.
+In 2001, one of the most iconic brands in history sought help in strengthening waning relevancy among younger consumers for its flagship carbonated products, and to explore opportunities for beverage portfolio expansion.
+Consumer insights conducted across ten countries helped Coca-Cola reimagine its approach to customer listening, to portfolio development, to advertising, package design, and health concerns.
+Working with the Modo Group, led by the former head of brand development for Starbucks, George Murphy, we explored opportunities for experiential marketing and a new visual brand language that could be applied across more than 200 countries.
+Midway into the project our deliverables shifted in the wake of 9/11 to include deep exploration into global perceptions of brand America, American institutions, and the most American company of them all, Coca-Cola, in a tumultuous, terrorized world, including markets where “Brand America” was in decline, to see what defined a “good company.”
+Few insights projects have been more prescient for what brands face today in this hyper-partisan age of algorithmic disinformation and rage.

 corona-extra-1-logo-png-transparent.png

-In 2005, Grupo Modelo leadership in Mexico City asked for help strengthening its flagship franchise, Corona, the third largest beer consumed around the world.
-Qualitative and ethnographic research on five continents informed a more unified brand positioning and a shortlist of strategic brand initiatives that could serve all markets.
-New guardrails and processes for evaluating distributors, channel decisions, marketing programs, promotions and licensing opportunities, were applied to help one of the most authentic beers in history navigate the headwinds created by microbreweries and to optimize opportunities for industry consolidation.
-Modelo went on to be acquired by Budweiser/InBev for $20 billion US, and Corona’s US business was acquired by Constellation Brands for $4.8 billion, two positive exits for the client.
+In 2005, Grupo Modelo leadership in Mexico City asked for help strengthening its flagship franchise, Corona, the third largest beer consumed around the world, and to review portfolio opportunities across its other nine brands.
+Qualitative and ethnographic research on four continents suggested a pressing need for a more unified brand positioning, prompting new strategic brand initiatives and executional guardrails for distributors that could apply to any market.
+New processes for evaluating and supporting distributors, channel decisions, marketing programs, promotions, and licensing opportunities, were applied to help one of the most authentic beers in history navigate headwinds created by new competition from microbreweries and a growing consolidation of beer industry competitors.
+The strength of Modelo’s brand portfolio positioned it for a lucrative acquisition by Budweiser/InBev and Constellation Brands a few years later.

 Starwood.png